-Type of Service In Network Out of Network Speech therapy 3 (90-visit per-year maximum.
+Type of Service In Network Out of Network (90-visit per-year maximum.
 Additional visits may be approved.)
 This limit applies to in-network and out-of-network services combined.
-80% after deductible2 70% after deductible2 for visits approved for medical necessity over plan limits 60% of MAA after deductible2 50% after deductible2 for visits approved for medical necessity over plan limits Chiropractic therapy 3 (medically necessary), up to 20 visits per year for in-network and out-of-network services combined 80% after deductible 2 60% of MAA after deductible 2 Other services Durable medical equipment (includes orthotics/ prosthetics and appliances) 80% after deductible 2 60% of MAA after deductible 2 Private-duty nursing and home health care 80% after deductible, 2 limited to 200 visits annually for in-network and out-of-network services combined; precertification required 60% of MAA after deductible, 2 limited to 200 visits annually for in-network and out-of-network services combined; precertification required Hospice 80% after deductible; 2 precertification required 60% of MAA after deductible; 2 precertification required Skilled nursing facility 80% after deductible 2 (limited to 120 days annually for in-network and out-of-network services combined); precertification required 60% of MAA after deductible 2 (limited to 120 days annually for in-network and out-of-network services combined); precertification required Infertility treatment Covered up to a \$24,000 per person lifetime medical maximum.
+70% after deductible2 for visits approved for medical necessity over plan limits 50% after deductible2 for visits approved for medical necessity over plan limits Chiropractic therapy 3 (medically necessary), up to 20 visits per year for in-network and out-of-network services combined 80% after deductible 2 60% of MAA after deductible 2 Other services Durable medical equipment (includes orthotics/ prosthetics and appliances) 80% after deductible 2 60% of MAA after deductible 2 Private-duty nursing and home health care 80% after deductible, 2 limited to 200 visits annually for in-network and out-of-network services combined; precertification required 60% of MAA after deductible, 2 limited to 200 visits annually for in-network and out-of-network services combined; precertification required Hospice 80% after deductible; 2 precertification required 60% of MAA after deductible; 2 precertification required Skilled nursing facility 80% after deductible 2 (limited to 120 days annually for in-network and out-of-network services combined); precertification required 60% of MAA after deductible? (limited to 120 days annually for in-network and out-of-network services combined); precertification required Infertility treatment Covered up to a \$24,000 per person lifetime medical maximum.
 The lifetime maximum will be coordinated among all non-HMO/PPO medical options.
-80% after deductible2 up to the lifetime maximum; precertification Covered up to a \$24,000 per person lifetime medical maximum.
+80% after deductible2 up to the lifetime maximum; precertification required Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per person Covered up to a \$24,000 per person lifetime medical maximum.
 The lifetime maximum will be coordinated among all non-HMO/PPO medical options.
-60% after deductible2 up to the lifetime maximum; precertification required • Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per person required • Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per person Prescription drugs (see the Prescription Drugs section) Mental health and substance abuse (see "N Mental Health/Substance Abuse" on page 79)
+60% after deductible2 up to the lifetime maximum; precertification required Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per person Proceeding of the Procedure Organia priarmacy maximum per person Prescription drugs (see the Prescription Drug .
+Mental health and substance abuse (see "Me

 - 1 Combined maximum benefit applies to well-adult visits, well-child visits, routine cancer screenings, routine hearing and routine vision.
-The maximum is measured on a calendar-year basis. - 2 The plan will pay this percentage of the cost after you first pay the full deductible of the plan.
+The maximum is measured on a calendar-year basis. - The plan will pay this percentage of the cost after you first pay the full deductible of the plan.
 The deductible can be paid with after-tax dollars, such as by cash or check, or with before-tax dollars if you have available funds in a Health Care Spending Account (HCSA). - Visit limit is not applicable when there is a diagnosis of mental health, behavioral health or substance abuse, including Autism Spectrum Disorder.

 These tables are intended as a brief summary of benefits.
 Not all covered services, exclusions and limitations are shown.
-For additional information and/or clarification of benefits, see "Covered Services and Supplies" on page 121 and "Exclusions and Limitations" on page 141.
+For additional information and/or clarification of benefits, see "Covered Services and Supplies" on page 120 and "Exclusions and Limitations" on page 139.